scillidan/BYYA-site/content.zh/posts/deploy-sites-to-vps.md

 sudo systemctl start firewalld
 ```

-If you need to close the process.
+If you need to kill the process.

 ```bash
 pf -fu vncuser